mnahmad/scriptndebug/pages/satellite/Landsat/download_landsat57.md

 ---
 *Last Updated: July 2017*

 Around a year ago, I came across [landsat_util](https://pythonhosted.org/landsat-util/) that can be used to download Landsat 8 images.
-It can searches, process and download images form servers.
+It can searches, process and download images from servers.

 But what if one has to download Landsat 5/7 images.
 I googled for such a utility and found an answer on [StackExchange](http://gis.stackexchange.com/questions/124561/is-there-a-ftp-to-get-landsat-images).
 The utility is called "LANDSAT-Download" and its written in python.
 Although one does not need to know python to run this program but its good to know as you might have to look at this script (as in my case, I will explain it later).